-In broad terms, a deficit from operations over a period of time indicates that Council is not earning sufficient revenue to fund its ongoing operations (services) and continue to renew the assets, which are an integral part of that service, when required.
+In broad terms, a deficit from operations over a period of time indicates that Council is not earning sufficient revenue to fund its ongoing operations (services) and renewal of assets, which are an integral part of that service, when required.
 This measure should be viewed over the long term as annual results may be impacted by timing.
 For example, in the diagrams below, 2019-2020 is a deficit result arising from the early payment of part of the Financial Assistance Grant for 2019-2020 in 2018-2019.
 Other timing impacts may result from grants or contributions received in one year where they are recognised as income and then expended in future years.
 Similarly, the introduction of operational projects funded from internally restricted assets has the same impact.

 Likewise, the impact of COVID-19 will impact 2019-2020 and 2020-2021.
 While this event will have an impact on our capacity to deliver over and above our original plans for the most part where Council is able to provide service it will continue to do so and will plan to restore any down turn in funds over a longer term period to maintain financial sustainability over that time.
+The 2020-2021 result has also been impacted by the early payment of the first two quarters of the 2020-2021 Financial Assistance Grant in May 2020.